Rowe2ry/Homework-HoriseonRefactor/README.md

     <header class="header>
     ```

-4. The navigation bar within the header is no longer a generic div selement and is now defined semantically as a nav element by:
+4. The navigation bar within the header is no longer a generic div element and is now defined semantically as a nav element by:
     ```
     <nav>
     ```

 5. A description of the purpose of the nav bas as used on this landing page is outlined as a comment

-6. A note has been added to let future developers know that the image can be updated in ther stylesheet since the image is not directly linked in the HTML file.
+6. A note has been added to let future developers know that the image can be updated in the stylesheet since the image is not directly linked in the HTML file.

 7. An "alt" attribute has been added to the section container that places the background image on the page to serve as the alternate text for the image contained within.